 Well, at a time when it appears that the market rally will never stop and without wanting to rain on the parade, I just want to remind everyone that the market will crash sooner or later.

 It’s inevitable.
-So it doesn’t really matter when this post was written.
+So it doesn’t really matter when this post was written and when you are reading it.

-But that doesn’t mean you need to worry too much, especially if you are investing for the long term.
+But the fact that it is inevitable doesn’t mean you need to worry too much, especially if you are investing for the long term.

 Let me explain . . .